-My advice – only if you have extra time to spare.
+My advice – Yes, if you have time to spare.
 What do I mean by this?
-We enjoyed our extra couple of days exploring the region, but except for Tikal, I didn’t think it was as interesting or beautiful as Antigua, Pacaya Volcano, or Lake Atitlan.
+We enjoyed our days exploring the region, but except for Tikal, I didn’t think it was as interesting or beautiful as Antigua, Pacaya Volcano, or Lake Atitlan.
 So, if you are struggling to figure out how to divide up your time in Guatemala and you can’t do everything, then I would do a Tikal Guatemala day trip and not give up time in those other areas.
-However, if you have a couple days to spare, I would definitely give yourself more time in the region.
+However, if you do have the time, I would definitely explore the Peten region.
 Geographically, it is very different from Antigua and Lake Atitlan.
 It is flat, with lots of jungle, and wildlife roaming free.
 In addition, there are a lot more Mayan ruins left to explore.

 On what basis do I make that recommendation?
-I outline below what we did in Peten over the next couple of days.
-In a future blog, I will discuss our activities in more detail but for now, here is a brief outline of what we did in the Peten region..
+I outline below what we did in the Peten department over the next couple of days.
+In a future blog called Lake Peten Guatemala: An Easy Going Three Day Itinerary, I discuss our activities in more detail.
+However, for now, here is a brief outline of what we did in and around Lake Peten.